 Jeremiah suffered personally because of his family, too, as we all do.
-Many of us have experienced the pain of divorce, or the death of a child or spouse.
+Many of us have experienced the pain of divorce or the death of a child or spouse.
 Others have children or friends who won’t speak to us anymore.
 We have all felt at times abandoned and alone, adrift and isolated.

-There’s a scene in TV Drama “The Chosen” that’s very powerful where Matthew describes how he feels as a tax collector who’s been rejected by his family and society.
+There’s a scene in the TV Drama “The Chosen” that’s very powerful where Matthew describes how he feels like a tax collector who’s been rejected by his family and society.
 He draws a circle in the sand and says it represents the world and everybody in it.
 Then he draws a dot outside the circle and says, that’s me.
 That’s how Jeremiah felt and maybe how you do, too.

 Publicly, society also has its own troubles.
-Our politicians, even the so-called Christian one’s, often don’t follow God’s word.
+Our politicians, even the so-called Christian ones, often don’t follow God’s word.
 Instead, they encourage us not to love our neighbors as ourselves but to engage in divisive behavior.
 They set horrible examples of name-calling and refusing to listen to the other side.
 They are leading us astray.

 Many Christian churches aren’t much better.
 When people go to church, what do they often find?
 Too often, they find opinionated, partisan people who care more about convincing newcomers about how wrong they are than about how loved they are.